brandonapt/brandoge91/README.md

 https://github.com/brandoge91/bigbot - A qBot like roblox bot that has many, many commands+features.
 It is very advanced in its modularity.

 https://github.com/brandoge91/lobot - A Minecraft: Java Edition bot that can join a server and run commands in chat.
 Modularity is the best

+https://github.com/brandoge91/slashcommandtemplate - A simple discord.js bot template utilizing / commands

+https://github.com/brandoge91/mBot - A discord.js bot that moves a minecraft bot using commands

+https://github.com/brandoge91/nimbus - A discord.js bot that has key storage made for services

+https://github.com/brandoge91/rochatbot - A noblox.js bot that uses the roblox chat with a command handler and a prefix like a discord bot

   -brandon